uselagoon/lagoon/docs/contributing-to-lagoon/developing-lagoon.md

 ```bash
 KUBECONFIG=./kubeconfig.kind.lagoon kubectl get pods -n lagoon
 ```
-or added it to your preferred tool.
+or added to your preferred tool.

-The helmfiles used to build the local Lagoon are cloned into a local folder and symlinked to `lagoon-charts.kind.lagoon` where you can see the configuration.
+The Helm charts used to build the local Lagoon are cloned into a local folder and symlinked to `lagoon-charts.kind.lagoon` where you can see the configuration.
 We'll cover how to make easy modifications in a bit.

 ### Interacting with your local Lagoon cluster